Bira/octopus-carnival/_posts/2023-07-08-lets-play-hells-rebels.md

 The biggest difference between this game and one using the "best practice" approach outlined above is that I have a pre-defined module I want to run: the Hell's Rebels Adventure Path.
-Not only do I want to play that, I've already read the first four volumes quite closely, so it's not like I can just forget what I know about what's in them.
+Not only do I want to play that, I've already read the first four volumes quite closely.
+While I find it easy to "forget" this stuff when I'm just a player, here I'm also the GM, which makes separating this knowledge impossible.

 And of course, I have this weird desire to run it in a way that mirrors a standard party-based campaign with multiple players as closely as possible.
 I